 It’s awesome that we’re making all these technological and scientific advancements, but ‘The Cloud’ ain’t got nothing on the Kingdom of Heaven.
 Jesus Christ is where the action is!
 Through him, God has equipped us to not just keep pace with life, but to blaze a trail of love that others can follow.
 God would not give us a race that we’re incapable of running.
 Let’s get moving by being more committed to Him.
 Let’s study His Word and pray more.
 Give the Holy Spirit greater room in your heart.
 Throw out the welcome mat and ask him to come in and help you prepare.
 He’ll help you train.
 Then you’ll have the endurance to run up that mountain and run the race God has placed before you with the victory of faith. ■

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.

-“A Conduit of Healing for Others” written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2018.
+“Have You Ever Tried to Run up A Mountain?” written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2019.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!